Roland-Addy/PortfolioProjects/README.md

 In this project, I used python to determine the correlation between various variables that contribute to the success of a movie production

 ## Data Visualization Using Plotly and Dash in Python
 Created a dashboard based on the concept of demonstrating US Domestic Airline Flights Performance and Yearly average flight delay statistics from 2005 to 2020.

+## AB Testing For An Ad Campaign
+Using hypothesis testing to advise a digital marketing agency that designed a new ad for their client on whether they should go for the new ad or not.